dannguy1/syslog-listener/INSTALLATION.md

 The installation script will:
 - Install required system packages (Python, PostgreSQL, etc.)
 - Create a dedicated service user with proper permissions
+- Copy application code to `/opt/syslog-listener` (separate from development directory)
-- Set up Python virtual environment
+- Set up Python virtual environment in the installation directory
 - Install Python dependencies
 - Check if database exists and skip setup if already present
 - Configure PostgreSQL for remote access (if database setup needed)